ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 May skip some activity (which I haven't encountered).

-Does quite a few excessive operations, mainly caused dynamically loaded scripts.
+Does a few excessive operations, mainly caused by dynamically loaded scripts.